-We invite you to apply to our Research Experiences for Undergraduates (REU) Program sponsored by the National Science Foundation.
+We invite you to apply for our Research Experiences for Undergraduates (REU) program sponsored by the National Science Foundation.

-- Student participants will spend ten weeks during the summer conducting research in the laboratories of USD chemistry faculty mentors at the Vermillion, SD campus.
+- Student participants will spend ten weeks during the summer (beginning May 25, 2021) conducting research in the laboratories of USD chemistry faculty mentors on the Vermillion campus.

-- One-on-one research experiences with USD faculty members will be augmented by educational workshops, tours of local chemistry-related industries, a weekly seminar series, and social activities, including a canoe trip down a stretch of the Missouri River.
+- One-on-one research experiences with faculty members will be augmented by educational workshops, meetings with experts in fluorine chemistry, a weekly seminar series and social activities, including a canoe trip down a stretch of the Missouri River.

-- Student participants will earn a competitive stipend and the possibility of an additional living allowance.
+- Student participants will receive a $5,000 competitive stipend and the possibility of an additional living allowance.
 Support to conduct and present research results at regional or national scientific meetings will be available.

-Research opportunities offered fall within the themes of photodynamics and nanomaterials, areas integrally linked to issues of national importance such as energy practice and catalytic remediation of environmental resources.
-A number of research projects available to REU participants are listed below; additional information about chemistry research at USD can be found on the Department of Chemistry's research page.
+Research opportunities relate to the theme of fluorine chemistry, integrally linked to issues of national importance such as energy, security and health.
+A number of research projects available to REU participants are listed below; additional information about specific Department of Chemistry faculty and their research can be found on our research page.

-- Water-Soluble, Luminescence Infrared Sensors for Detection of Metals - Andrew G. Sykes
+- Fluorinated anthraquinone-based sensors for the detection of heavy metals - Andrew G. Sykes

 The SPACT NSF Research Experience for Undergraduates